TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/AccessControl/AccessControlOptions/Index.rst

    Here "Page content" means all records related to that page, except other pages.

-Page permissions are set and viewed with the module :guilabel:`System > Access`
+Page permissions are set and viewed with the module :guilabel:`System > Permissions`
 module:

 .. include:: /Images/AutomaticScreenshots/AccessControl/AccessModule.rst.txt